-If given, the <scope unit kind> determines the qualifier kind (Agent-type-qualifier, Agent-qualifier, State-type-qualifier, State-qualifier, Data-type-qualifier, Procedure-qualifier, Interface-qualifier) and the resolution of the <name> of the path item> is for that kind of scope unit.
-If no <scope unit kind> is given, the resolution of the <name> of a shall be a <name> of a scope unit and determines the qualifier kind (Agent-type-qualifier, Agent-qualifier, State-type-qualifier, State-type-qualifier, Agent-type-qualifier, State-type-qualifier, State-ty
+If given, the <scope unit kind> determines the qualifier kind (Agent-type-qualifier, Agent-qualifier, State-type-qualifier, State-type-qualifier, Data-type-qualifier, Procedure-qualifier, Interface-qualifier) and the resolution of the <name> of the <path item> is for that kind of scope unit.
+If no <scope unit kind> is given, the resolution of the <name> of a <path item> shall be a <name> of a scope unit and determines the qualifier kind (Agent-type-qualifier, Agent-qualifier, State-type-qualifier, State-type-qualifier, Procedure-qualifier, Interface-qualifier).

 NOTE 2 - There is no <scope unit kind> corresponding to the scope units defined by <task area>.
+Therefore, it is not possible to refer to the identifiers introduced in a definition attached to these scope units by qualifiers.